College of Arts & Sciences

 Why choose pre-veterinary medicine at North Central College?

 Admission to veterinary school is very competitive.
 There are only 30 schools in the country accredited to award a doctor of veterinary medicine (D.V.M) degree.
-By studying at North Central College, you can experience opportunities that can give you the edge you need to gain admission to veterinary school.
+By studying at North Central College, you can experience opportunities that give you the edge you need to gain admission to veterinary school.

 You can also: